jareddrayton/Advent-of-Code/advent-of-code-2016/README.md

 |  23  |         |          |         |          |      N/A       |
 |  24  |         |          |         |          |      N/A       |
 |  25  |         |          |         |          |      N/A       |

-## Notes

-### Day-01

-Should have solved this a lot faster than I did.
-Although I was pretty burnt out after getting stuck on day-7 2015 and thought this would be a nice quick victory.